 Why it matters: It’s very likely that people entering treatment for substance use disorder are also dealing with other mental or physical health concerns.
 Common mental health concerns include depression, anxiety, and post-traumatic stress disorder (PTSD).
 Common physical health concerns include pain, sleep disorders, infectious diseases such as HIV/AIDS, hepatitis C, or tuberculosis (TB), diabetes, and high blood pressure.

 The best way to improve your overall health is to be treated for all your concerns at the same time in a coordinated manner.

 #6: Behavioral health care from legitimate providers

-What that means: Individual evidence-based behavioral therapies from providers who have been appropriately trained and supervised.
-Some of the behavioral therapies that have been shown to be effective in changing problematic behaviors and relationships include Cognitive Behavioral Therapy, Individual Supportive Psychotherapy, Families and Couples Therapy, and Motivational Enhancement Therapy.
+What this means: Treatment facilities should offer proven behavioral therapies.
+Some behavioral therapies shown to successfully change problematic behaviors and relationships include: Cognitive Behavioral Therapy, Individual Supportive Psychotherapy, Families and Couples Therapy, and Motivational Enhancement Therapy.

 #7: Medications for addiction treatment

 Treatment providers should work with you to find out if a medication, which is approved by the Food and Drug Administration (FDA), may be the best choice for treating your substance use disorder.